Jeremboo/callToMake/README.md

 # CallToMake

-Reappropriation of a rotary phone with the aid of an Arduino through a workshop at Gobelin, l'école de l'image.
+Reappropriation of a rotary phone with the help of an Arduino through a workshop at Gobelin, l'école de l'image.

 By [Mathis Biabiany](https://github.com/mats31) and [Jérémie Boulay](www.jeremieboulay.fr).